yingcrackerhades/source_chall/misc/admin-service/README.md

-> This source make be a vulnerable to LFI(Local File Inclusion)
+> This source make be a vulnerable to LFI(Local File Inclusion).
+On input version type.

 **Dont forget for your security system**